Manifold Fitting in Ambient Space: Numerical Results

-The image data is taken from the video ``Sub 4'' from \ctn{imageref}.
-The video database consists of 60 different videos and each video records the face of a different person following a set of instructions given in Table 1 in \ctn{imageref}.
-The video database can be found in the link: \url{https://sites.google.com/site/nirdatabase/download}.
-We chose to work with ``Sub 4'' as we wanted more facial features to test our method.
+The image sample points were taken from the video ``Sub 4'' from \ctn{imageref}.
+The video is a recording of the face of a person in accordance with a set of instructions provided in Table 1 in \ctn{imageref}.
+The video is accessible through the following link: \url{https://sites.google.com/site/nirdatabase/download}.
+We chose to work with ``Sub 4'' as we wanted more facial features to test our algorithm.

-The video consists of 16708 frames and each frame is extracted and converted from RGB to grayscale images.
-Furthermore, we crop each frame to only include the face and a small area around it and resize the image to $70\times 50$ pixels.
-The working data set is then $X=\{\mathbf{X}_1,\ldots,\mathbf{X}_{16708}\}$ where $\mathbf{X}_i$ are matrices of dimension $70\times 50$.
-To compare the effectiveness of our method with other methods, we add Gaussian noise with different variance ($0.01,0.025,0.05$ and $0.075$) to the data set and run our method at the four levels of noise.
+The video consisted of 16,708 frames, and each frame was cropped and converted to a grayscale image.
+In addition, we resized each image to $70\times 50$ pixels.
+Our sample points were then $X=\{\mathbf{X}_1,\ldots,\mathbf{X}_{16708}\}$, where $\mathbf{X}_i$ was a matrix of dimension $70\times 50$.
+To compare the effectiveness of our method with other methods, we added Gaussian noise with different standard deviations of $0.01, 0.025, 0.05$, and $0.075$ (corresponding to noise levels $1$, $2$, $3$, and $4$, respectively) to the sample points, and ran our algorithm at the four levels of noise.